Updated for the 2021-2022 Academic Year

 - maintaining respectful behavior in class

-- Outside of class, parents and guardians will seek to reinforce and complement the “restful learning” approach of SRS.
+- Outside of class, parents and guardians will seek to reinforce and complement the “restful learning” approach of Scholé Academy.

 - Parents will assist students by reviewing homework and written assignments, and helping students stay organized, on task, and on pace.

-- Parents will review the annual Academic Calendar to ensure that students are prepared ahead of time for coming classes.
+- Parents will review the annual Academic Calendar to ensure that students are prepared ahead of time for upcoming classes.

-- Parents and guardians will trust the assessments of the teachers and will generally refrain from challenging the assessments of teachers.
-Parents and guardians will, however, seek to understand the academic progress of students and engage teachers with questions when they need clarity and guidance in order to help their students.
+- Parents and guardians will trust the assessments of qualified instructors who are masters of their art and will generally refrain from challenging the assessments of instructors.
+Parents and guardians will, however, seek to understand the academic progress of students and engage instructors with questions when they need clarity and guidance in order to help their students.

-- Parents and guardians will encourage respectful behavior of students in class and in all communications with other students and the teacher.
+- Parents and guardians will encourage respectful behavior of students in class and in all communications with other students and instructors.

-- Parents and guardians will bring any offense or grievance privately to the teacher for resolution.
-Only after a discussion with the teacher fails to bring resolution will an offense or grievance be brought to the attention of the SRS principal.
+- Parents and guardians will bring any offense or grievance privately to the instructor for resolution.
+Only after a discussion with the instructor fails to bring resolution will an offense or grievance be brought to the attention of the Scholé Academy principal.

-- Parents and guardians will encourage their students to respectfully participate in the courses, as the instructors design them to include class discussions, projects, peer evaluations, exchange of ideas, homework submissions, and shared class resources.
+- Parents and guardians will encourage their students to respectfully participate in all aspects of their courses, including class discussions, projects, peer evaluations, exchange of ideas, homework submissions, and shared class resources.

-- Parents and guardians will maintain good communication with SRS teachers and ensure that students are able to access the learning management system online.
-Parents and guardians will notify teachers and the SRS administration at (firstname.lastname@example.org) of any change in email address or phone number.
+- Parents and guardians will maintain good communication with Scholé Academy instructors and ensure that students are able to access the learning management system online.
+Parents and guardians will notify instructors and the Scholé Academy administration (at firstname.lastname@example.org) of any change in email address or phone number.

 - Parents and guardians will ensure that students make up any missed classes by viewing class recordings (distributed by the instructor) and completing any missed assignments.
-They will also help students follow the course description and syllabus which may be distributed by SRS teachers.
+They will also help students follow the course description and syllabus, which will be distributed by Scholé Academy instructors.

-- Parents and guardians will ensure that suitable computer equipment (see hardware and software requirements in the classroom technology section) is available and working so that students can access the online courses and use them well.
+- Parents and guardians will ensure that suitable computer equipment (see “Classroom Technology” section above) is available and working so that students can access the online courses and use them well.

-- Parents with 2 or more students enrolled in an SRS course may allow 2–3 students to use one computer, but must be responsible to ensure that audio and video will work well with the configuration.
+- Parents with two or more students enrolled in the same Scholé Academy course may allow up to three students to use one computer, but parents must be responsible to ensure that audio and video will work well with the configuration.
 If the configuration will not work well, parents will be required to provide one working computer for each student.
-SRS encourages parents to provide one working computer for each student if at all possible.
+Scholé Academy encourages parents to provide one working computer for each student if at all possible.